 Feet can be a problem.
 Metaphorically, we can “put our foot in it” by doing or saying the wrong thing.
 Physically, we can find it difficult to walk when our feet need attention.
 Sometimes, we can take care of it ourselves with over-the-counter treatments from pharmacies.
 Other times, we need to enlist the help of a podiatrist.
-Certainly when it is a recurring foot problem that we are faced with.
-A toenail fungus laser is a revolutionary treatment to consider if your feet are suffering in that way.
+Certainly, when it is a recurring foot problem that we are faced with.
+A toenail fungus laser is a revolutionary treatment to consider if your feet are suffering in that way, says Dr. Kleis.

-So, we shall cover in this article, 3 problems that might result in someone needing to visit a podiatrist, or chiropodist, as they are known in the UK and Ireland.
-In either case, they are medically trained professionals who carry out treatments on a person’s feet.
+So, we shall cover in this article 3 problems that might result in someone needing to visit a podiatrist, or chiropodist, as they are known in the UK and Ireland.
+They are medically trained professionals who carry out treatments on a person’s feet in either case.
 They matter even more to us when we have a beach holiday booked.
-Even at other times, nobody wants to be in continual discomfort because of a niggling foot complaint.
+Nobody wants to be in continual discomfort because of a niggling foot complaint, even at other times.

-Increasingly, podiatrists are having nail fungus to treat.
-Treatments are available from pharmacies but are not always effective in eliminating the nail fungus quickly or completely, so people are now turning to laser treatments as the answer.
-This is where your podiatrist can help you in making this a possible option.
+Increasingly, podiatrists have nail fungus to treat.
+Treatments are available from pharmacies but are not always effective in eliminating the nail fungus quickly or entirely, so people are now turning to laser treatments as the answer.
+This is where your podiatrist can help you make this a possible option.

 At the time of writing, two definite laser treatments for nail fungus were available in California.
 They are Cutera GenesisPlus or Laser and Lumula Laser.
 Both of these are trademarked treatments.

 A bunion can be defined as a swelling on the first joint of a big toe.
 They are considered extremely painful.
-Different techniques continue to be invented but podiatrists will generally recommend two treatments for bunions.
-The first is padding, which is used to minimize pain and allow a patient to continue to have a normal and active life while managing the bunion in this way.
-The second method is taping, which will help to keep the foot in a normal position, and so reduce the stress or pain on the area in question.
+Different techniques continue to be invented, but podiatrists will generally recommend two treatments for bunions.
+The first is padding, which is used to minimize pain and allow a patient to continue having a normal and active life while managing the bunion.
+The second method is taping, which will help keep the foot in a normal position and reduce the stress or pain in the area in question.

-Feet that are squeezed into narrow footwear, more often than not with a pointed-toe, are susceptible to bunions.
-These types of shoes will cause the big toe, metatarsophalangeal (MTP) joint, to jut out at an angle from the foot.
-So, bunions can be prevented, but when they occur podiatrists can help.
+Feet squeezed into narrow footwear, more often than not with a pointed toe, are susceptible to bunions.
+These shoes will cause the big toe, metatarsophalangeal (MTP) joint, to jut out at an angle from the foot.
+So, bunions can be prevented, but when they occur, podiatrists can help.